JOHN SELLARS

 Further details here.

-• Greek translation, 2021, with Dioptra
+• Greek edition, 2021, with Dioptra

-• Spanish translation, 2021 with Taurus.
+• Spanish edition, 2021 with Taurus.

-• Italian translation, 2022, with Einaudi.
+• Italian edition, 2022, with Einaudi.

 • US edition, The Pocket Epicurean, 2022 with The University of Chicago Press.